-Neymar proved he is a top player again – Gasperini
+Neymar Proved He Is A Top Player Again – Gasperini

 "It was definitely a fundamental, important entrance, because of his accelerations and the dangers he caused.
 However, it seemed that the worst was over, that we had overcome it.

-"Therefore, the goal we conceded, the equaliser especially, leaves us with great bitterness."
+"Therefore, the goal we conceded, the equalizer especially, leaves us with great bitterness."